faranalytics/dialog/README.md

 # Dialog

-A modular `VoIP` ➞ `STT` ➞ `AI Agent` ➞ `TTS` ➞ `VoIP` implementation.
+A modular framework for building `VoIP` ➞ `STT` ➞ `Agent` ➞ `TTS` ➞ `VoIP` applications.

 ## Introduction

-Dialog provides a framework and a set of interfaces for building VoIP Agent applications.
+Dialog provides an orchestration layer for VoIP-Agent applications.
+You can use Dialog as a foundation for building your VoIP-Agent implementation.

 ### Features

 - An easy to understand and extensible modular framework
+- Concrete implementations for VoIP, STT, TTS and abstract Agent implementations
+- Facilities for multithreaded deployments (comming soon)
 - Event driven architecture
-- Facilities for multithreaded deployments
-- Talk over interruption of agent
-- Conversation history
-- Agent-driven STT and TTS selection

 **NB** Dialog is still undergoing active refactoring.
 Prior to 1.0.0, public interfaces may change on turns of the minor and commit messages will be minimal.